groz/fotm/README.md

 - Shorten period for playing now

 Infrastructure:
-- Setup private topic for initialization instead of private queue to account for staged environments eating up messages
 - Setup easy deployment for website to US/EU
 - Setup easy deployment for scanner to US/EU
 - Add website for KR